LLDevLab/lldevcpu/Readme.md

 	- 101 - reserved
 	- 110 - reserved
 	- 111 - reserved
 - Bit 10: Start send.
-If device is a master, switching this bit from 0 to 1 indicate, that i2c start signal should be send.
+If device is a master, switching this bit from 0 to 1 indicate, that i2c start signal must be send. "i2c bus status" bit in
+"i2c status register" will indicate the status of sending start signal.
 If this flag is switching from 0 to 1 during transferring data, rstart signal will be generated.
 If device is a slave, this flag will be ignored.
 - Bit 9: Stop send.
-If device is a master, switching this bit from 0 to 1 indicate, that i2c stop signal should be send.
+If device is a master, switching this bit from 0 to 1 indicate, that i2c stop signal must be send. "i2c bus status" bit in
+"i2c status register" will indicate the status of sending stop signal.
 If device is a slave, this flag will be ignored.
 - Bit 8: Data send.
-Switching this bit from 0 to 1 indicate, that new byte of data should be send.
+Switching this bit from 0 to 1 indicate, that new byte of data must be send. "i2c bus status" bit in "i2c status register" will indicate the status of sending data.
 	- NB!
 Before switching this flag to 1, actual data should be already loaded into "I2C data input/output register"
 - Bit 7: R/W state:
 	- 0 - Indicate, that byte of data should be send to i2c interface.